sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/vector_calculus/vector_calc_plane.rst

 manifold endowed with a positive definite metric tensor::

     sage: E.category()
+    Join of
-    Category of smooth manifolds over Real Field with 53 bits of precision
+    Category of differentiable manifolds over Real Field with 53 bits of precision and Category of metric spaces
     sage: E.base_field() is RR
     True